Gilbert Hamilton: Later life

 After his return to Sweden in 1920, he was given command of the Småland hussars in Eksjö in 1921.
 Besides his military career he served as an adjutant to the exiled Kaiser Wilhelm II in Doorn for several weeks each year.

-On the 25th year anniversary, of the German Victory at Tannenberg, during a ceremony on the 25th of August, 1939, Adolf Hitler personally appointed him as an honorary general of the reserve, with the rank of Generalmajor in the Wehrmacht.
+On the 25th anniversary of the German victory at Tannenberg, during a ceremony on 25 August 1939, Adolf Hitler personally appointed him honorary General of the Wehrmacht, with the rank of Generalmajor in the Reserve.

 He remained fond and supportive of Germany until his death in 1947.